 - Cool Mask: As the masked leader of The Order.

 - Control Freak: He taught himself his computer skills and created the Order for the same reason - to assert some kind of control over his life (whereas Dante's okay rolling with whatever happens).
 It turns out his desire for control goes beyond just that to ruling the human race, and then commanding the demonic armies after that fails.

-- Combat Aestheticist: In contrast with Dante's wild lack of refinement, Vergil's swordsmanship is extremely graceful (and pumped up with Implausible Fencing Powers - neither he nor his sword are of human origin, after all).
+- Combat Aestheticist: In contrast with Dante's wild lack of refinement, Vergil's swordsmanship is extremely graceful (and pumped up with Implausible Fencing Powers, since neither he nor his sword are of human origin).
 He also never uses guns during a melee battle, only picking up a sniper rifle when required to by the situation.

 - Conveniently an Orphan: Just like Dante, obviously.